3 Tricks to Stop Your Cat From Scratching the Furniture

 The best thing to give your cats is a scratching post.
 It’s important to make sure the scratching post is sturdy enough to not only be scratched, but also be pulled on.
 Once a cat has their claws sunk into the scratching post, they will use that as resistance to stretch out their body.
 A wobbly scratching post could cause your cat to fall over the first time they use it, which likely means they won’t return for a second visit!

 Another option is a larger cat tree or cat tower.
-Putting this piece of pet furniture on the edge of your living room or bedroom is a great way to give your cat multiple surfaces to scratch as well as a perch from which to watch the action while simultaneously being out from underfoot.
+Putting this piece of pet furniture (and adding catnip to it!) on the edge of your living room or bedroom is a great way to give your cat multiple surfaces to scratch as well as a perch from which to watch the action while simultaneously being out from underfoot.

 Don’t throw away an old scratching post